european-public-network/cbmt-contracts/README.md

-# CBMT (Central Bank Money Token) Smart Contract
+# CBMT (Commerical Bank Money Token) Smart Contract

-This smart contract, `CBMT`, implements a system for managing Central Bank Money Tokens.
+This smart contract, `CBMT`, implements a system for managing Commerical Bank Money Tokens.
 It leverages the ERC-1155 standard for representing multiple token types and incorporates upgradeability and access control mechanisms.
 This contract interacts with a `GeneralCBMT` contract for managing core functionalities like bank and currency registration.

 ---